nuagenetworks/vspkdoc/_sources/v6/nusystemconfig.rst.txt

 - ``two_factor_code_length``: The number of characters in the generated Two Factor Code for bootstrapping gateways. (min = 4, max = 10)

 - ``two_factor_code_seed_length``: Two Factor Seed length in bytes for generating the bootstrapping code. (min = 0, max = 255)

+- ``explicit_acl_matching_enabled``: When this option is selected, VSS will only store allow/denied flows that matches explicit ingress/egress security ACL.
+This requires a valid VSS license and Flow Collection enabled.

 - ``external_id``: External object ID.
 Used for integration with third party systems